AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/solving-problems/integrated-mode.md

 If you have installed AdGuard VPN first and only then decided to try AdGuard Ad Blocker, follow these steps to use two apps together:

-1. Open AdGuard VPN for iOS and tap *Settings* ⚙ icon in the lower right corner of the screen.
+1. Open AdGuard VPN for iOS and tap the Settings ⚙ icon in the lower right corner of the screen.

 2. Tap *General* → *Operating mode*.